Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 I think it's really fun.

-And they look old school and nostalgic and they're very fun.
+And they look old school and nostalgic.

 I had a lot of fun taking photos on tour.